Village Ethos

 Hope House of Prayer

 We can take the PassingOn practices into our organizations to replace busyness with spaciousness.
+We can be reminded that in doing so, we are actually more productive, our relationships improve, and we can connect to each other and to purpose at work.

-Jules Myers,
+Jules Myers, MSOD

-Ohio Organizational Development Network
+Ohio OD Network

-Let’s Connect!
+Let’s Connect

 Fill out our contact form and we’ll schedule a call!